 The government and the markets have begun a complex process to integrate sustainability goals with economic goals.

 If you create shiny-blue widgets and sell them for $ 1 they can be durable.
 However, if your production process damages $ 40 per widget environment, it is not sustainable.

 Support companies that will have a neutral or positive impact on the sustainability of future planets for sustainable competitive advantage definition.

 A permanent competitive advantage is that you do something better than an organization that is not likely to be damaged.

-There are several companies with sustainable competitive advantage examples that turned them great.
+There are several companies with a sustainable competitive advantage example that turned them great.
 At its most basic level, there are three main types of sustainable competitive advantages.